 The Employer has the option of utilizing an electronic banking system, commonly referred to as direct deposit.
 If electronic banking is to be used the Employer shall contact the Union prior to the start of the job to finalize the application and details of the system.
 Final payment and Record of Employment (ROE) may also be completed electronically.

 ARTICLE 23.00 - WAGES

-As agreed to in the Memorandum of Agreement dated April 26, 2013 in the provinces of New Brunswick, Nova Scotia and Prince Edward Island; dated June 4, 2013 in the province of Ontario and dated April 4, 2013 in the provinces of Manitoba and Saskatchewan, that forms part of the collective agreement (per Article 1.01).
+As agreed to in the Memorandum of Agreement dated July 25, 2019 in the province of Ontario that forms part of the Collective Agreement (per Article 1.01).

 ARTICLE 24.00 - PROVINCIAL AND FEDERAL LAWS